Publications

 Abstract:

-This article describes a field-based analytical model of single-sided linear induction motors (SLIMs) that explicitly considers the following effects altogether: finite motor length, magnetomotive force mmf space harmonics, slot effect, edge effect, and tail effect.
-The derived closed-form solution of the system’s differential equations makes the model computationally more efficient than traditional finite elements (f.e.m.) models, and, therefore, more suitable for SLIM design optimization processes.
+This article describes a field-based analytical model of single-sided linear induction motors (SLIMs) that explicitly and simultaneously considers the following effects: finite motor length, magnetomotive force mmf space harmonics, slot effect, edge effect, and tail effect.
+The derived closed-form solution of the system’s differential equations makes the model computationally more efficient than traditional finite element (f.e.m.) models, and therefore more suitable for SLIM design optimization processes.
 The computational performance and accuracy of the proposed analytical model are validated through numerical simulations (via COMSOL Multiphysics) and experimental measurements carried out through a dedicated test bench.

-S. Rametti, L. Pierrejean, A. Hodder, and M. Paolone (2024) Pseudo-Three-Dimensional Analytical Model of Linear Induction Motors for High-Speed Applications.
-IEEE Transactions on Transportation Electrification
+Pseudo-Three-Dimensional Analytical Model of Linear Induction Motors for High-Speed Applications

 Abstract:

 Literature on linear induction motors (LIMs) has proposed several approaches to model the behavior of such devices for different applications.
 In terms of accuracy and fidelity, field analysis-based models are the most relevant.
 Closed-form or numerical solutions can be derived, based on the complexity of the model and the underlying hypotheses.
-In terms of simplicity, equivalent circuit-based models are the most effective, since they can be easily integrated into optimization frameworks.
-To the best of the authors’ knowledge, the literature has not yet provided a computationally efficient LIM analytical model that considers the main characteristics of this type of motor altogether (i.e. finite motor length, magnetomotive force (mmf) space harmonics, slot effect, edge effect, and tail effect) and that is numerically and experimentally validated, especially at high speed (i.e. v ≃ 100ms -1 ).
-Within this context, this paper proposes a field analysis-based pseudo-three-dimensional model of LIMs that explicitly takes into account the above-mentioned effects.
+In terms of simplicity, equivalent circuit-based models (ECMs) are the most effective, since they can be easily integrated into optimization frameworks.
+To the best of our knowledge, the literature has not yet provided a computationally efficient LIM analytical model that considers the main characteristics of this type of motor altogether (i.e., finite motor length, magnetomotive force (mmf) space harmonics, slot effect, edge effect, and tail effect) and that is numerically and experimentally validated, especially at high speed (i.e., v = 100m/s).
+Within this context, this article proposes a field analysis-based pseudo-3-D model of LIMs that explicitly takes into account the above-mentioned effects.
 The derived closed-form solution makes the model computationally more effective than traditional f.e.m. models and, therefore, suitable to be coupled with optimization frameworks for optimal LIM design.
 The performance and accuracy of the proposed model are assessed through numerical simulations and experimental measurements, carried out by means of a dedicated test bench.

 Abstract: